Selected by National Book Award winner, Daniel Borzutzky for the 1913 Prize for First Books

 “Eschewing purity of all kinds, the prose poems and hybrid pieces in Mongrel Tongue call themselves novel, document, story, tale, interview, history, invocation.
 This startling book revels in the translator’s gulf, nomadically moving through the clutter of the world, offering slippages and valences galore.”

 Megin Jiménez is a Venezuelan-American translator, poet and writer.
 She studied at the University of Denver and Université de Paris IV, and received an MFA from The New School in New York.
-Her poems and essays have appeared in Barrow Street, Denver Quarterly, The Best American Poetry Blog, Barrelhouse, Mantis, The Inquisitive Eater, NOÖ Journal, LIT, Tarpaulin Sky, Redivider and other journals.
-She lives in Leiden, the Netherlands.
+Her poems and essays have appeared in Barrow Street, Denver Quarterly, Barrelhouse, Mantis, The Inquisitive Eater, NOÖ Journal, LIT, Tarpaulin Sky, Redivider and other journals.
+She teaches at the International Writers’ Collective and lives in Leiden, the Netherlands.

 Translation and Editing